disneystreaming/smithy4s/modules/docs/src/05-design/03-services.md

 }
 ```

-This generalisation enables the easy interpretation of implementations of such interfaces into services (http, rpc, etc), or, conversely, the derivation of instances of these high-level interfaces to talk to remote services.
+This generalisation enables the easy interpretation of implementations of such interfaces into services (HTTP, RPC, etc), or conversely, the derivation of stub instances of these interfaces to talk to remote services.

-The creation of an abstraction that allows for this generalisation is a problem similar to the one that lead to the `Schema` construct : one needs to deconstruct "interfaces" into fundamental building blocks.
+The creation of an abstraction that allows for this generalisation is a problem similar to the one that lead to the `Schema` construct : one needs to deconstruct the notion of "interface" into fundamental building blocks.

 ## The duality of final and initial algebras